bpmagents/ABBPS/README.md

 The repository is organised around the format of the book.
 In each subdirectory you can find models, data and other materials used in the corresponding chapter.

-Chapter 1: Introducing Agent-based Simulation for Business Processes Chapter 2: The Analysis of Business Processes
+Chapter 1: Introducing Agent-based Simulation for Business Processes.
+Chapter 2: The Analysis of Business Processes.
-Chapter 3: Agent and Organization Studies
+Chapter 3: Agent and Organization Studies.

 Chapter 4: Agent-based Simulation with NetLogo